Wednesday, 27 November 2024

 On top of this, the minister has been complicit in an attempt to cover up the VCAA stuff-ups – his words; he calls them stuff-ups.
 It is more than that; it is actually a gross mishandling in every way of what is going on.
 The VCAA advised the minister about the error on 14 October.
 That was last month.
 That was six weeks ago.
 It was weeks before the first exam was due to sit too.
 Instead of ensuring that each compromised exam was completely rewritten, the minister was more concerned with hiding the bungle and keeping it from becoming public.
 That is the cover-up.
 That is the extent that this government will go to.

 Let us look at the timeline here around that 14 October date that I spoke about when the minister first became aware.
 If you look back at the timeline, on 5 October some teachers noticed embedded exam questions in cover sheets.
 On 10 October the VCAA became aware of embedded material in cover sheets and sent notice to schools telling them new cover sheets had been issued.
 On 12 October, just two days later, the VCAA clarified that it had become aware of the inclusion of embedded exam questions and case studies in cover sheets, and then two days later the minister became aware of the issue but claims he had been assured questions were being rewritten.
-A week later, on 21 October there was the first consignment of exams delivered to schools.
+A week later, on 21 October, there was the first consignment of exams delivered to schools.
 On 29 October the exams started.
 On 1 November the second consignment of exams was delivered to schools.
 On 13 November the minister was then briefed for the first time in a high level of detail.
-Why the hell did he not ask for that weeks before, knowing that this was the third year in a row that these debacles were ongoing?
+Why the hell did he not ask for that weeks before, knowing that this was the third year in a row that these debacles were going on?

-I mean, this is just a minister who is complicit in the cover-up and who has just failed at every single level.
+This is just a minister who is complicit in the cover-up and who has just failed at every single level.
 On 14 November it was revealed that half the marks in the business management exam were accessible through the cover sheet, and Kylie White, the head of the VCAA, admitted that questions were included on exam cover sheets but denied exams were compromised.
 How wrong she was.
-Then just four days later she falls on her sword and resigns, and then the minister Ben Carroll admits to 56 exams being compromised – 56 exams being compromised – on 18 November.
+Then just four days later she falls on her sword and resigns, and then Minister Ben Carroll admits to 56 exams being compromised – 56 exams being compromised – on 18 November.
 It is now 27 November.
 I mean, what the hell has he been doing?
 This all started on 5 October, so this is just an absolute timeline of degradation and cover-up and just hopeless administration by a hopelessly incompetent minister.
 It should not have been just Kylie White that resigned.
 It should have been that Ben Carroll resigned, or the Premier should have indeed sacked him.
 He should have been sacked.
 She is too weak, she is too afraid of causing further disruption and dislocation amongst her backbench and her unhappy campers and she is too compromised in the cover-ups that she has also been responsible for as minister, and now Premier, in a whole range of areas – that litany that I spoke about earlier.

 Since that time, it is very clear that the minister has been continuing to hide the truth.
 He has refused to release the full list of exams compromised up until today – even that.
 The list is there, but it does not go to looking at the details that it needs to.
 That is despite marking taking place.
 Really, it is about students.
 Ms Bath, you are a former teacher.
-Mrs Hermans, you have worked in the education sector –
+Mrs Hermans, you have worked in the education sector.
+As a former teacher you understand the importance of this.
+Unfortunately, those opposite, who do not have this experience, do not understand the importance of that integrity in exams and how their being compromised affects the confidence of students – the full integrity of the marking process.
+The students need to have that full transparency as to which of their exams and which questions have been compromised.

 The students of course now face the real prospect that they might have marks docked from their exams if the assessors at the VCAA suspect they may have had access to the compromised material.
 So why are the students being punished for the government’s incompetence?
 This is totally unfair and totally wrong, and it shows the extent of what the government will do to save their own hides while the most important time of students’ secondary school life is being shattered.
 That, to go to Ms Bath’s comment earlier – her interjection about confidence – is so, so important.
 This cannot happen again.
 The impacts are just way too significant.